 Morning: Blue Ridge Parkway Trails

 Start your day with an invigorating hike!
 Mornings are best on the Blue Ridge Parkway in busier seasons like summer and fall, as visitation gets heavier in the afternoons.
 If you are looking for an easier trail, try the Flat Top trail in Moses Cone Memorial Park.
 The Cone trails are all wide and well-maintained, with a gravel surface.
-From Flat Top Manor, it’s about 1.5 easy miles to a meadow with a wide view, where the Cone family cemetery is located.
-You can turn around from there, or continue another 1.5 miles to a fire tower at the top.
+From Flat Top Manor, it’s 1.2 easy miles to a meadow with a wide view, where the Cone family cemetery is located.
+You can turn around from there, or continue another 1.9 miles to a fire tower at the top.
 It has a great view!

 Popular with locals, Foggy Rock features a menu with twists on the ordinary.
 Their large salads and Philly sandwiches are delicious.
 Or for a downtown location with a great outdoor patio on Main Street, have lunch at Six Pence Pub.
 British dishes like fish & chips and bangers & mash are their specialty.

 Afternoon: Another Perspective

 Spring thru Fall: See the forest from the trees with a canopy tour with Sky Valley Zip Tours!
 Experience the views from 300 feet above the valley as you fly across their exhilarating 1600 foot line, Big Mama!
 They have a kid’s zip line, too, so it’s great for families.
 Plus, their Night Flight is the High Country’s only night time zip.

 Winter: Rush down the slopes on skis or a snowboard at Appalachian Ski Mountain!
 The resort has 12 slopes with a nice range of skill levels, and an impressive snow-making capacity for keeping great conditions all season long.
 Three terrain parks offer areas for improving skills.
 Rentals for all equipment are available.